ErikaJPB/ErikaJPB/README.md

 <br/>

 - 🔭 I’m currently expanding my knowledge in Frontend Frameworks.
-Learning Angular 👩🏻‍💻📚💻.
+Learning Angular and Vue.js 👩🏻‍💻📚💻.

-- 🌱 I’m building my own social Network project called [Connect](https://github.com/ErikaJPB/connect-app).
+- 🌱 I’m collaborating as a Frontend developer in an app for PetyCard.

 - 📧 You can reach me at: erikajpinedab@gmail.com